-California fires: 3 people burned in new blaze
+California fires: Blazes stretch from Ventura to San Diego County

 Story highlights

+- Dry air and strong winds are forecast for the region through Sunday

-Carpinteria, California (CNN)Wildfires roared across Southern California for a fifth day Friday, with new blazes leading to additional evacuations as neighborhoods went up in flames in San Diego County.
+Carpinteria, California (CNN)Wildfires roared across Southern California for a fifth day on Friday, with new blazes prompting more evacuations as neighborhoods in San Diego County went up in flames.

-Six large wildfires have scorched 141,000 acres in the state this week, Cal Fire officials said.
-At least 5,700 firefighters from several agencies are working to contain the massive walls of flames.
+Six large wildfires have scorched 141,000 acres in the state this week, said officials with the California Department of Forestry and Fire Protection, or Cal Fire.
+At least 5,700 firefighters are working to contain the towering walls of flames.

 The fires have forced 190,000 people out of their homes, some with nothing but their pets and a few mementos.